 Figure 1: Hierarchy client [1]

 Hierarchical mode is implemented by a hierarchy client, which is run on the child LDG server.
-This way, the parent does not have to be aware of the hi- erarchy; it sees the child as one powerful client.
+This way, the parent does not have to be aware of the hierarchy; it sees the child as one powerful client.
 The hierarchy client has two sides (see Figure 1): a master side which puts retrieved work-units in the database of the LDG and gets the computed results, and a client side which retrieves work-units from the parent and uploads results [1].

 2